 Blackbeard: If I don't shoot a man every now and then, they forget who I am.

-- Under Siege 2: Dark Territory: Mr. Penn rips out the throat of one of his subordinates after the latter suggests just splitting before the hero, Casey Ryback, comes for them.
+Under Siege 2: Dark Territory: Mr. Penn rips out the throat of one of his subordinates after the latter suggests just splitting before the hero, Casey Ryback, comes for them.
 Earlier on, he casually shoots another of his men after he's been set on fire to ensure that the burning man doesn't damage any of their high-tech equipment.

 Amanda Waller from Suicide Squad (2016) while a Well-Intentioned Extremist, clearly treats both her subjects and employees horribly.
 Not only is she fully willing to execute her Squad just for disobedience and screw them over in the end despite after everything they had done but also shows no qualms murdering her own staff members in order to cover up her own incompetence.

 Kull the Conqueror: Queen Akivasha is often tormenting the priest who resurrected her by burning off parts of his face.

 Stroker Ace's Clyde Torkle is a minor example.
 Once he has Stroker under contract, he proceeds to torment him with advertising slogans and events that Stroker can't stand, the first evil being stamping "Fastest chicken in the South" on Stroker's car.
 He threatens to fire Arnold just because he can't keep up with Stroker during an impromptu road race, and it's clear that he only hired Pembrook just to get the opportunity to sleep with her, although this backfires spectacularly.

 Wonder Woman (2017): Ludendorff murders a subordinate simply for complaining about his men being tired and hungry.

 In Judgement Night, the Big Bad kills one of his men, after the guy kept complaining about how pointless it is to hunt down and kill innocent civilians in the middle of the night.
 Granted, those civilians did witness them commit a murder.a